 We are joined by one more witness to the ominous nature of this regime.

-His name is Mr. Ji Sung-ho.
+His name is Mr. G. Sung-ho.

-In 1996, Sung Ho was a starving boy in North Korea.
+In 1996, Sung-ho was a starving boy in North Korea.

 One day he tried to steal coal from a railroad car to barter for a few scraps of food, which were very hard to get.